A sitemap is a map of a website showing the location of all pages.

 The “Sitemap” plugin is a quick and easy tool that is designed for optimizing your website for search engines by automatically generating an XML sitemap of all your posts and pages.

 Once you’ve activated the “Sitemap” plugin in Plugins > All it automatically creates dynamically generated XML sitemap file available at:

-The sitemap links to every page and page on your site and help search engines crawl your website in its entity to index your content better.
+The sitemap links to every post and page on your site and helps search engines crawl your website in its entirety to index your content better.